timchansdp/Disaster-Response-Pipelines/README.md

-## 6.Screenshots of model training results
+## 6. Screenshots of model training results

 - Below shows the verbosity of the grid search process, the best found parameters and metrics of the model refitted with the best parameters respectively.